biolab/orange-notification-feed/README.md

 - `~[package-name]` is syntactic sugar for `[package-name]==-1` (package is not installed).

 `local_config` requirements check preferences and other values stored in `~/.config/biolab.si/Orange.ini`.
 When requiring a local config value, the required value is cast from string to the configuration's value type before comparison, with the exception of booleans: `True`, `true`, `1`, `False`, `false`, `0`, which correctly map to a boolean value when compared against a boolean local configuration value.

+Higher priority notifications are shown first.
+If priority is not specified, it defaults to 1.

 ### Example notification